-The construction activities of Al Rushaid Construction Company (ARCC) in the Kingdom of Saudi Arabia (KSA) had picked up during the period as a result of the contracts obtained in the past year.
+The construction activities of Al Rushaid Construction Company (ARCC) in the Kingdom of Saudi Arabia (KSA) had picked up during the first quarter of 2020 as a result of the contracts obtained in the past year.
 Despite this, the Company remains vigilant especially given the recent drop in oil prices and the continued effects of the pandemic.